TheIoTCrowd/ModTeamHelper/README.md

 ### A scary message pops up telling me that you're about to steal all my information ("A userscript wants to access a cross-origin resource.")

 Don't worry - the script just needs to request that user's network profile from stackexchange.com.
 As this is considered a different origin than stackoverflow.com, Tampermonkey just wants to check with you that nothing bad is happening.
-It's not, don't worry!
+Click "Always allow domain" and you won't be bothered again.

+The script won't work if you deny this.